What is a bad mood really?

 👉Exercise: moderate exercise 3 times a week can reduce depression and improve sleep.
 Peppermint increases energy and aerobic performance.

-Our brain is designed to use aroma to heal and soothe itself, shifting our perspective and changing our vibe.
+Remember: Our brain is designed to use aroma to heal and soothe itself, shifting our perspective and changing our vibe.